 In 1997, Leary published a paper on race and self-disclosure that won the American Psychoanalytic Association’s Karl Menninger Prize, and in 2007 she received the Ernest and Gertrude Ticho Award of the American Psychoanalytic Association.
 In 2010 she received the American Psychological Association’s Division of Psychoanalysis award for clinical scholarship and was selected as a Robert Wood Johnson Health Policy Fellow in 2014.
 From 2015 to 2016, she served as an advisor to the White House Council on Women and Girls for one year, developing the “Advancing Equity” initiative for improving life outcomes for women and girls of color, and as an advisor to the White House Office of Management and Budget’s Health Division.

 A.B., Amherst College

 Ph.D., University of Michigan

 Role of first impressions in shaping initial dialogues, delineating interpersonal exchanges that promote change and collaborative decision making, relational perspectives in psychotherapy, diversity and inclusion in health care settings, effective practice in negotiation and mediation

-Leary, K. From the Balkans: Reflections on a Peace-building Trip to Serbia and Kosovo.
-Journal of Culture and Psychoanalysis; in press, 2010; 15 (1), 100–108.
+- “From the Balkans: Reflections on a Peace-building Trip to Serbia and Kosovo.”
+Psychoanalysis, Culture, and Society 15, no. 1 (2010): 100–108.

-Leary, K. (2014).
-When medicine is not enough: Negotiation fundamentals for phyisicians.
-Healing Under Fire: The Case of Southern Thailand.
-Eds.
-Virasakdi Chongsuvivatwong Louisa Chan Boegli and Supat Hasuwannakit.
-The Deep South Relief and Reconciliation (DSRR) Foundation and the Rugiagli Initiative (tRI): Bankgok, Thailand.
+- “When Medicine Is Not Enough: Negotiation Fundamentals for Physicians.”
+In Healing Under Fire: The Case of Southern Thailand, edited by Virasakdi Chongsuvivatwong, Louisa Chan Boegli, and Supat Hasuwannakit.
+The Deep South Relief and Reconciliation Foundation and the Rugiagli Initiative, 2014.